PeterChou1/BudgetTracker/docs/api/README.md

 <tr>
 <td colspan="2" valign="top"><strong>transactionUpdate</strong></td>
 <td valign="top"><a href="#transactionupdate">TransactionUpdate</a></td>
-<td> subscription for transaction data of user may optionally pass an array of items to only subscribe to a portion of updates </td>
+<td> subscription for updates on user transaction data.
+Client may optionally pass an array of input <a href="#items">Items</a> to only subscribe to a portion of updates </td>
 </tr>
 <tr>
 <td colspan="2" align="right" valign="top">items</td>